adamek195/E-media/README.md

 4. After processed chunks, the program encrypts pixels in two ways.
 Using our implementation of RSA algorithm in ECB and using Crypto library in ECB.

-5. In file ecb.png you will see encrypt image using our implemntation:
+5. In file ecb.png you will see encrypt image using our implementation for cubes.png:

 ![ecb_rsa](screenshots/ecb_rsa.PNG "ecb_rsa")

-5. In file ecb_library.png you will see encrypt image using library:
+5. In file ecb_library.png you will see encrypt image using library for cubes.png:

 ![ecb_library](screenshots/ecb_library.PNG "ecb_library")

+We can see that the Crypto library is better.

-6. After processed chunks you will see Fast Fourier transform of the loaded image png:
+6. After encrypted pixels you will see Fast Fourier transform of the loaded image png:

 ![fft](screenshots/fft.PNG "fft")